TroubleNation FAQs

 1. Join the group.

-2. Click the drop-down triangle next to the person icon (it should say “You are a member of this group”).
+2. Click the Settings button (you’ll find it to the right of the Discussion section, just under the person icon that says “You are a member of this group”).

-3. Select Apply to become an organizer and click Start.
+3. In Personal Settings, select Apply to become an organizer and then click Start.

 4. Fill out the required fields and click Submit.